vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

    - Install the vSphere Client plug-ins for vSphere Integrated Containers.
 For information about installing the plug-ins, see [Installing the vSphere Client Plug-ins](install_vic_plugin.md).
    - Use `vic-machine` to deploy production VCHs.
 For information about deploying VCHs with `vic-machine`, see [Deploy Virtual Container Hosts with `vic-machine`](deploy_vch.md).

+- To remove security warnings when you connect to the Getting Started page or management portal, see [Obtain the Thumbprints and CA Files of the vSphere Integrated Containers Appliance Certificates](obtain_appliance_certs.md) and [Verify and Trust vSphere Integrated Containers Appliance Certificates](../vic_cloud_admin/trust_vic_certs.md).
+- If you see a certificate error when you attempt to go to http://<i>vic_appliance_address</i>, see [Browser Rejects Certificates with `ERR_CERT_INVALID` Error](ts_cert_error.md).
+- If necessary, you can reconfigure the appliance after deployment by editing the settings of the appliance VM.
+For information about reconfiguring the appliance, see [Reconfigure the vSphere Integrated Containers Appliance](reconfigure_appliance.md).